-The Hero's Journey: The Key to Writing Your Hero Meeting the Mentor
+Meeting the Mentor: A Vital Moment in Every Hero's Journey Story

 Thankfully, this is true of life.
 Practically no one rises to prominence without a significant investment from a mentor who cares enough to invest time and energy in that person’s success.

-Try innovating your next story’s Mentor.
+Try innovating your next story’s mentor.
 How will you fulfill this common reader expectation in new and exciting ways?

-Who are your favorite Mentors from stories you love?
+Who is your favorite mentor character in a book or movie?
+What do you love about them?
 Let us know in the comments.

 PRACTICE

-For today’s practice, draft a scene where your protagonist meets their Mentor.

-Use your current work in progress.
-Or, choose a Mentor archetype from above, and craft a new character around it.
+Build on your Hero’s Journey story by choosing a mentor archetype from above and crafting a new character around it.

-What kind of Mentor will he or she be?
-How will he or she put a unique spin on this common archetype?
+What kind of mentor will they be?
+How will they put a unique spin on this common archetype?

-Write for fifteen minutes and share your writing in the comments section below.
+Spend fifteen minutes writing and share your work in the comments section below.
 And when you’re done, be sure to leave a constructive critique on another writer’s submission!